-That events company is called UNKNWN, launched in early 2016, and organized by six like-minded friends who love dance music.
+That production is called UNKNWN, launched in early 2016, and organized by six like-minded friends who love disco, house, and techno.
 They have since flown in several of their favourite international DJs, who are featured at UNKNWN events alongside Manila’s most forward-thinking selectors.
 (A few of her favourites from among their many previous guests: Answer Code Request, nd_baumecker, and Hunee.)
 They continue to seek interesting new ways to present the genre beyond the standard club setting (Regina’s personal favourite venue so far has been the Baluarte de San Diego in Intramuros), and new partners to collaborate with to do so.

 After two years and 20 events under the UNKNWN banner, CC:Concepts was established by the original six founders to serve as a parent company, under which UNKNWN now falls as the electronic music arm.
 Expanding beyond their initial electronic roots, CC:Concepts aims to deliver more diverse live entertainment experiences to Metro Manila.
 Their first production was Call Me By Your Name In Concert with the Manila Symphony Orchestra.
 They presented Harry Potter and the Sorcerer’s Stone with the ABS-CBN Philharmonic Orchestra in September 2019.
 Aside from film concerts, they also co-produce live shows with Collective Minds Asia, the most recent of which have been A$AP Ferg and Jaden Smith, both in October 2019.

 Regina is also a trained makeup artist, certified by the Make Up Designory Studio in Berlin, Germany.
 She claims to have taken the course to hone her technical skills so as to improve her beauty writing, but will admit that it was mostly an excuse to spend three months in Berlin, which remains her favourite city in the world.
 She intends to continue returning there every summer (which she has done since 2015), losing herself on the city’s various dance floors, getting ear piercings until there is no space left to pierce, and gleefully being a domestic goddess in cute altbau flats, third world passport and Schengen visa application approvals permitting.